-I think of this blog as an exercise in Research + Development as an Artist, Citizen, and Art Community member.
+I started this blog in 2007 as an exercise in research and development as an artist, citizen, and art community member.
+My goals were:

 1. To promote professionalism, rigor and generosity—values I hope to reciprocate within the San Francisco Bay Area art community and larger world.

 2. To demystify the life of an artist.
 To share my enthusiasm for contemporary art.

 3. To consider ethics and politics—the artist as citizen.

 4. To think about what it means to be an artist, and the process of becoming the kind of artist I would respect and admire.

 I’ll be sharing experiences, event listings, reviews, quotes, links and reflections.
 Though this writing will be grounded in my experiences, rather than writing about me, I look forward to thinking about larger issues through a localized investigation.